 - Associate Professor Rachel Nordlinger, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

-- Professor Gillian Wigglesworth, Chief Investigator on the ARC Centre of Excellence for the Dynamics of Language
+- Professor Gillian Wigglesworth, Chief Investigator in the ARC Centre of Excellence for the Dynamics of Language

 Teaching and research staff

-- Dr Anna Stephen, Postdoctoral researcher with the ARC Centre of Excellence for the Dynamics of Language
+- Dr Nicholas Thieberger, Chief Investigator, ARC Centre of Excellence for the Dynamics of Language

 - Brighde Collins

 2016-2017 Steering Committee members

 The Research Unit for Indigenous Language is guided and advised by an external Steering Committee that includes experts from a range of organisations across the country, both Indigenous and non-Indigenous.

 Professor Marcia Langton